microsoft/Mobius/notes/linux-instructions.md

 # Debugging Tips

-CSharpBackend and C# driver are separately launched for debugging SparkCLR Adapter or driver.
+CSharpBackend and C# driver are separately launched for debugging Mobius Adapter or driver.

-For example, to debug SparkCLR samples:
+For example, to debug Mobius samples:

 * Launch CSharpBackend.exe using `sparkclr-submit.sh debug` and get the port number displayed in the console.
 * Navigate to `csharp/Samples/Microsoft.Spark.CSharp` and edit `App.Config` to use the port number from the previous step for `CSharpBackendPortNumber` config and also set `CSharpWorkerPath` config values.